michael2008/ME-Live-Doc/docs/getting-started.rst

    Adding License

-Upon finished, you will see your license information in the "License" tab as demonstrated below, which reveals the detailed information about your licensing.
+Upon finished, you will see your license information in the "**License**" tab as demonstrated below, which reveals the detailed information about your licensing.